e0zturk/colabfolding_turkish/README.md

 * Drive üzerinde otomatik oluşan Folding/data klasörüne .fasta dosyanızı yükleyin ve hücreleri sırasıyla çalıştırın.

 ---
-# colabfolding_turkish
-A Google Colab system for high-accuracy 3D protein structure prediction from amino acid sequences using LocalColabFold and AlphaFold2.

 ### LocalColabFold Protein Modeling

-A system for protein structure prediction using AlphaFold2 and LocalColabFold.
-Technical details and the user guide are included within the notebook.
+It is a simplified artificial intelligence model that predicts protein structures using AlphaFold2 and LocalColabFold.
+Technical details and a user guide are included in the notebook.
+The fact that the content is in Turkish is a major advantage for local researchers.

 #### Installation and Usage
 * Open the folding.ipynb file in Google Colab and authorize Google Drive access by running the first cell.